Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 The pwning blog post explains more, but this line makes the table entries read only.
 In context of our program, this means that the entire GOT got resolved by the loader and then marked as read only for security.
 Other programs or OSes may not resolve every library function immediately.
+It can be more efficient to lazily load the entries.
-These may get lazily loaded.
-These function pointers in the table can instead point into the loader, which will cause the loader to be able to resolve the address on-demand for future library calls.
+These function pointers in the table could point to code which will resolve the address on-demand for future library calls.

 ## Knowledge Check

-Can you find an input to this function [link to starcode and liveoverflow video] With what you know, you should be able to complete this fun and difficult exercise using normal control flow.
+With what you know, you should be able to complete this fun and difficult exercise using normal control flow.
+Can you find an input to this function which causes the `printf` line to run?

 ```c
 #include <stdlib.h>